jgrimes/forkshop/README.md

 Forkshop is a web app for designing and forking educational workshops.

 ## Usage
-Instructions forthcoming.

-## Contributions
-...are welcome.
-Please open an issue and submit a pull request.
-Contributor guidelines forthcoming.

-## Instructions
 You'll need [node.js](http://nodejs.org) and [mongodb](http://mongodb.org) to run this application.
 Installing these is out-of-scope, and instructions are contained on the links to the left.

 1. Clone the project (you can download the zip above or use git)